MMinusOne/AlgorithmicPlus/README.md

 ## Future changes and plans

 ### Todo List

-- ❌ Fix Binance provider.
+- ❌ Add the label ability for the charting data and auto-coloring.
 - ❌ Finish the data composer.
 - ❌ Implement technical indicators.
 - ❌ Implement standard backtesting.
 - ❌ Implement optimization Algorithmic.
 - ❌ GUI Settings Menu.
 - ❌ Re-write performance-sensitive parts in C++.
 - ❌ Make the code documentation.
 - ❌ Implement more data providers.
 - ❌ Make the metric formulas.
 - ❌ Refactor the code as to remove expect, match, and any statement that might crash the whole thing, propogate all the errrs to main and consider using an error library.
 - ❌ Fork `lightweight-charts` and implement time sensitive functions in C++.
+- ❌ Make all the commands return a Result.

 I have plans to keep working on this.